souvikcseiitk/gate_cse_gpt/README.md

 I am not sharing the books here, as there might be copyright problems.

-` I'm sharing a pdf having some basic info's regarding master's in CSE at IIT's and some interview experiences ` just in cse someone wants to try out the potential of the project. `It is in the demo_dropbox folder`
+` However I'm sharing a pdf having some basic info's regarding master's in CSE at IIT's and some interview experiences ` just in cse someone wants to try out the potential of the project. `It is in the demo_dropbox folder`

 ### comming up...
 We'll have standard books along with interview experiences and campus information (placements, campus life, etc) at our backend, once we have enough money to use GPT-4 and a machine to host our website 24x7.